MODERN SLAVERY STATEMENT – 2025/2026

 Our approach

 We are committed to ensuring that modern slavery or any abuse of human rights has no place in our firm or supply chain.
 The purpose of this statement is to reinforce our commitment to the protection of human rights within our operations during the latest reporting period.
-For the period 2023-2024, and going forward, our financial year end has changed from 31st July to 31st March.
-This has shortened our timeframe for implementation of planned actions for the period 2023-2024 to eight months as opposed to twelve.
-We have, however, remained on course and this statement sets out the steps we took during this shortened financial year.
-It also outlines the steps we plan to take in the coming months to effectively manage the risk of slavery and human trafficking occurring in our business and supply chain.
+From the period 2023-24, our financial year end has changed from 31 July to 31 March in keeping with standard practice for the legal services industry.
+This resulted in a shortened eight-month reporting period for 2023-24, notwithstanding which we entered the 2024-25 period having remained on course for the implementation of planned actions for the previous year.
+This statement sets out the steps we have taken during the period 2024-25 as well as our plans for the coming months to effectively manage the risk of slavery and human trafficking in our business and supply chain.

-We have chosen to be a member of and endorse the UN Global Compact and be an advocate of its Sustainability Goals as the focus of our ESG strategy and commitments.
+We have chosen to be a member of and endorse the UN Global Compact and be an advocate of its goals as the focus of our ESG strategy and commitments.
+This includes governance related goals where the UN focus is on anti-corruption, peace and the rule of law.
 This has provided us with a meaningful focus and framework to bring together many of our existing initiatives and it has also given us an opportunity and the ability to consider areas for improvement.
-ESG considerations and sustainability are the focus of all our decision-making across the business.
-In particular, we are focused on the following goals which support our zero-tolerance approach to violations of labour law and human rights:
+ESG considerations are central to decision-making across the business.

 Our supply chain

 As a law firm, we have a relatively simple supply chain, which supports our legal practice and internal operations.
 As our primary operations are in the United Kingdom, we are compliant with the higher standard of ethical business practice and strong labour regulation within the country.
-Our suppliers are also mainly based within the UK and the firm’s relationship with its suppliers is overseen by our Director of Business Services and our Operations Board.
-We also have a team that manages our supply chain on an operational level, including a dedicated Contracts Manager, Sustainability Manager and Information Security Officer who support those in the business that are responsible for procurement.
+Our suppliers are also mainly based within the UK.
+The firm’s relationship with its suppliers is now overseen by our newly appointed Chief Operating Officer, Noel Jordan, (who commenced this role on 9 June 2025) and our Operations Board.
+Noel is the firm’s first COO and will have overall responsibility for our business services and legal operations functions, including supply chain management.
+We also have a team that supports management of our supply chain on an operational level, including our Head of Sustainability and a dedicated Information Security Manager.
+They work closely with those in the business that are responsible for procurement.

 Our supply chain can broadly be broken into the following key categories: